2captcha/custom-slider-demo/README.md

 Then we need to grab the captcha image and send it to 2Captcha API using the [Coordinates](https://2captcha.com/api-docs/coordinates) method.
 There's a chance that the image will fail to load, so we check the length of the data URL returned.

-Once we have the image, we pass it to the corresponding method of `Solver` instance.
+Once we have the image, we pass it to the corresponding method of the `Solver` instance.
 The result contains an array of point coordinates.
 In our case, there should be only one point.
 We use its `x` coordinate as a distance between the left image border and the center of the target puzzle piece.

 ```js